What are Web Services?

 A web service is any piece of software that makes itself available over the internet and uses a standardized XML messaging system.
 XML is used to encode all communications to a web service.
 For example, a client invokes a web service by sending an XML message, then waits for a corresponding XML response.
-Because all communication is in XML, web services are not tied to any one operating system or programming language--Java can talk with Perl; Windows applications can talk with Unix applications.
+As all communication is in XML, web services are not tied to any one operating system or programming language--Java can talk with Perl; Windows applications can talk with Unix applications.

-Web Services are self-contained, modular, distributed, dynamic applications that can be described, published, located, or invoked over the network to create products, processes, and supply chains.
-These applications can be local, distributed, or Web-based.
+Web services are self-contained, modular, distributed, dynamic applications that can be described, published, located, or invoked over the network to create products, processes, and supply chains.
+These applications can be local, distributed, or web-based.
 Web services are built on top of open standards such as TCP/IP, HTTP, Java, HTML, and XML.

 Web services are XML-based information exchange systems that use the Internet for direct application-to-application interaction.
 These systems can include programs, objects, messages, or documents.

 A web service is a collection of open protocols and standards used for exchanging data between applications or systems.
 Software applications written in various programming languages and running on various platforms can use web services to exchange data over computer networks like the Internet in a manner similar to inter-process communication on a single computer.
 This interoperability (e.g., between Java and Python, or Windows and Linux applications) is due to the use of open standards.